skalia618/Isocurvature/README.md

-# Generic isocurvature fluctuations of scalar spectators
+# Dynamically generated tilt of isocurvature fluctuations

 This repository contains all the code used to generate the plots in arXiv:25XX.XXXXX.
-If you have any questions, please contact Saarik Kalia (skalia618@gmail.com).
+If you have any questions, please contact Saarik Kalia (skalia@ifae.es).

 This repository contains the following:
 - alpha.py: Generates left plot of Fig. 1